huangfrederick/huangfrederick.github.io/index.md

 <p style='text-align: justify;'>
-I studied Biomedical Engineering and Chemistry at the University of North Carolina at Chapel Hill (UNC) and North Carolina State University.
-There, I was previously an engineering intern at UNC Health's Physical Medicine and Rehabilitation and Abrams Research Scholar as part of UNC's Chemical Research Instrumentation Teaching and Core Labs.
+I studied Biomedical Engineering and Chemistry at the <a href = "https://bme.unc.edu">University of North Carolina at Chapel Hill (UNC) and North Carolina State University</a>.
+There, I was previously an engineering intern at <a href = "https://www.med.unc.edu/phyrehab/">UNC Health's Physical Medicine & Rehabilitation</a> and Abrams Research Scholar as part of UNC's <a href = "https://chem.unc.edu/critcl-main/">Chemical Research Instrumentation Teaching and Core Labs</a>.

 </p>